junosuarez/jden-turns-26/README.md

 ## exact details and plans

-PR or GTFO. otherwise I'll figure it out in the next few days
+~~PR or GTFO. otherwise I'll figure it out in the next few days~~
+### Update!!
+I (jden) will actually be ditching open source bridge to drink [mang-a-ritas](https://images.duckduckgo.com/iu/?u=http%3A%2F%2Fwww.gmdist.com%2Fwp-content%2Fuploads%2Fraz-and-mangorita.jpg&f=1) and swim in the willamette with [meandave](https://github.com/meandavejustice) all day long.
+Feel free to join us.

 ## travel accomodations